ionq/torchquantum-dist/README.md

   - `DistributedQuantumDevice`, similar to `QuantumDevice`, but allowing statevector to be distributed across multiple GPUS
   - Gates similar to those in `tq.functional` that operate on `DistributedQuantumDevice` (e.g. `x`, `cy`, `rz`)
   - Modules defining gates and containing trainable parameters similar to those in `tq.operator` (e.g. `X`, `CY`, `RZ`)
+  - Measurement of all qubits in Pauli Z (computational) basis
+  - Ability to extend the library with your own custom gates (n.b. does NOT check for unitarity!)

 ## Example usage
 ```python
 import torch
 import tqd

 nq = 6  # number of qubits